davekobrenski/create-directus-docker/README.md

-# Docker with Directus + MySQL + Adminer + GraphiQL
+## Docker with Directus / MySQL / Adminer / GraphQL

 A quick-start installer and launcher for Docker compose, containing Directus with MySQL, an Adminer UI for managing the database, and a GraphiQL playground.
 Plus a helper app to walk you through initializing environment variables and launching all services.

-## Requirements

-You need [Docker](https://www.docker.com) and [Node](https://nodejs.org) installed on your machine:
+**Requirements:** you need [Docker](https://www.docker.com) and [Node](https://nodejs.org) installed on your machine:

 - [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Install Node](https://nodejs.org/en/download/)

 ## Installation & Usage

+**The easiest way to get up and running is to open a terminal session and run:**

 ```bash
 npx create-directus-docker@latest <my-project>